-WARNING: Disconnect all power before installing or servicing this control or its connected loads.

-- 1. Follow all local electrical and safety codes, National Electric Code (NEC), as well as Occupational Safety and Health Act (OSHA). - 2.
-If the power disconnect point is out of sight, lock it in the "OFF" position and tag it to prevent unexpected application of power. - 3.
-The outdoor enclosure, in which the control is installed, must be grounded. - 4.
-Do not exceed the maximum current carrying capacity of this control. - 5.
-Always replace the plastic insulator covering the terminals before turning power "ON". - Strip the line and load wires by removing 1/2 inch of insulation.
+- Disconnect all power before installing or servicing this control or its connected loads. - Follow all local electrical and safety codes, National Electric Code (NEC), as well as Occupational Safety and Health Act (OSHA). - If the power disconnect point is out of sight, lock it in the "OFF" position and tag it to prevent unexpected application of power. - The outdoor enclosure, in which the control is installed, must be grounded. - Do not exceed the maximum current carrying capacity of this control. - Always replace the plastic insulator covering the terminals before turning power "ON". - Strip the line and load wires by removing 1/2 inch of insulation.
 DO NOT USE ALUMINUM WIRE.
 Insert the wire ends under the proper terminal plates and tighten the screws firmly.
-Use AWG #10 through #18. - 7.
-DO NOT TOUCH the circuit board components since static discharge could damage these components.
+Use AWG #10 through #18.
+Use COPPER conductors only.
+Torque to 2-18 lbf-in. - DO NOT TOUCH circuit board components; contact can create a static discharge, which can damage the microprocessor. - KEEP DOOR CLOSED AT ALL TIMES when not servicing.